homeyer/gocodebot/content/cards/problem.md

-### 2017 Challenge Statement
+### 2018 Challenge Statement

-This year's challenge statement is "Build an app that uses public data to solve a problem for a business decision-maker."
+This year's challenge statement is "Build a product that uses public data to deliver insights for a business decision-maker."

-Check out this page on tips for figuring out what to build: http://gocode.colorado.gov/compete/challenge-statement/

-Need help finding an idea?
-Look at the IdeaBuzz platform where Colorado businesses posted their needs: https://ideabuzz.com/a/buzz/gocodecolorado/gocodecolorado

-Note: You do not have to choose an idea from IdeaBuzz.
-Using your own idea is just great.

 ### Find a problem that's worth solving

+Go talk to folks who make decisions for their business: the head of a small business or middle management in a large business.
+Whoever that is, start asking them: How do you make decisions?
+What information do you use?
+What kind of research do you conduct?
+And, very important, what are the gaps that you would like filled?
+Find the data that can help fill in those gaps, and that’s your idea.
+Now, get to work on the product.

-A lean canvas is a great way to lay out key components of your business model so you can start testing your assumptions and get to building something customers want *as fast as possible*.
+A lean canvas is a great way to lay out key components of your idea so you can start testing your assumptions and get to building something customers want *as fast as possible*.

 To create a free digital version of a lean canvas, go to [Canvanizer](https://canvanizer.com/new/lean-canvas).
 Alternatively, you can print [this lean canvas](https://cloud.githubusercontent.com/assets/100216/12663330/7f1ced9e-c5e4-11e5-9a5d-87582d98bfc3.png)